 So what can advertisers do in order to reduce CPCs in 2017?

-According to our experts, one of the most crucial aspects would be to make your ads stand out and implement your best creative, promos and text overlays.
+According to our experts who hold immense knowledge of Facebook Advertising, one of the most crucial aspects would be to make your ads stand out and implement your best creative, promos and text overlays.
 Put immense though when it comes to what is going to make your ad stand out among your competitors.